Jibbajabbajim/GT7-RaceEngineer/README.md

  - NOT CURRENTLY USED.
 This is the tyre temparature in degrees centigrade that will trigger the engineer to advise your tyres are in the normal temparature window.

 "enableLapSummary"
  - NOT CURRENTLY USED.
 Leave set to "false".
+This will be used to trigger a "summary" of information at the start of each lap.
+E.g. "25% fuel remaining" "around 6 laps left in the race".

 ## Requirements
 You will need python 3.x installed, and you need to install the salsa20 and simpleaudio modules via pip: